Azure/aca-dotnet-workshop/snippets/persist-state.md

 --8<-- [start:module3]

-- Persist the module to Git.
+- Navigate to the root and persist the module to Git.

     ```shell
     git add .